 Neurological Surgery, P.C.
 (NSPC) offers premier medical care for brain tumors.
 Our Long Island Brain Tumor Center combines the latest treatment options with highly skilled physicians.
-Our board-certified pediatric neurosurgeons, neuro-oncologists and neuroradiologists means that you get world-class care, right here in the New York area.
+Our board-certified pediatric neurosurgeons, neuro-oncologists and neuroradiologists mean that you get world-class care, right here in the New York area.

-Often surgical removal of the tumor—with MRI follow ups for slow-growing tumors—along with radiation for any remaining tumors is recommended.
+Often surgical removal of the tumor—with MRI follow-ups for slow-growing tumors—along with radiation for any remaining tumors is recommended.

-A few of the advanced tumor treatments that NSPC offers: Awake Craniotomy and Functional Mapping Your neurosurgeon employs technological advancements such as functional MRI (fMRI) during surgery, to monitor your sensory, speech and movement function.
+Awake Craniotomy and Functional Mapping Your neurosurgeon employs technological advancements such as functional MRI (fMRI) during surgery, to monitor your sensory, speech and movement function.

 Stereotactic Radiosurgery provides computerized, highly precise targeting of radiation beams at tumors—or any cancer that is inoperable with open surgery.

 Anaplastic oligodendroglioma, a grade 3 tumor, is often treated with radiation and chemotherapy.

 In order to determine whether a patient has an oligodendroglioma or a different kind of brain lesion, a biopsy of brain tissue needs to be scheduled.
 To schedule a consultation with one of our Long Island specialists, contact NSPC in New York today.
 We’re here to help, with the experience, expertise and technology you need.